work-ed-cyber/Bug-Bounties-and-Ethical-Hacking/README.md

-<h1> Lesson 4.1: Introduction to Cryptography</h1>
+<h1> Lesson 5.5: Bug Bounties </h1>
 <h2> Summary</h2>

-<p1>In this lesson, students will be introduced to the fundamental cryptography concepts.
-They will explore its historical background and delve into basic encryption and decryption methods, focusing on the Caesar cipher as a hands-on example.
-By the end of the lesson, students should have a foundational understanding of how cryptographic methods have evolved and how they play a crucial role in modern cybersecurity.</p1>
+<p1>In this lesson, students will delve into the world of ethical hacking, exploring its financial prospects and societal implications.
+They will learn about the professional pathway of ethical hackers, the concept of bug bounties, and how organizations leverage these programs to enhance their security posture.</p1>
 <br>

 <h2>Learning Objectives</h2>
 <ul>
-<li>Understand the historical background and evolution of cryptography.</li>
+<li>Students will define ethical hacking and differentiate it from other forms of hacking.</li>
   <br>
-<li>Grasp the basic concepts, terms, and methods used in cryptography.</li><br>
+<li>Students will understand the qualifications and skills necessary to become an ethical hacker.</li><br>

-<li>Recognize the importance of cryptography in ensuring data confidentiality and integrity.</li><br>
+<li>Students will define what bug bounties are and understand their significance in identifying security vulnerabilities.</li><br>

 <li>Objective Summary and Learning Outcome.</li><br>

-<li>Hands-on experience with basic cryptographic techniques using the Caesar cipher</li>
+<li>Students will understand the legal boundaries within which ethical hacking and bug bounty programs operate.</li>
 </ul>

 <h2>Vocabulary and Acronyms</h2>